nonabelian/leapy/README.md

 Dask is a Python distributed computing environment in Python with a burgeoning machine learning component, compatible with Scikit-Learn's API.
-Using leapy's framework, we can serve these pipelines in real-time!
+Using Leapy's framework, we can serve these pipelines in real-time!

 This means: